erSubhashThapa/100daysofcode/r2-log.md

   ## It Works Now But...

   Ok I just realized it actually works.
 ESlint is linting HTMl files in `playing_with_javascript`.
-I hadn't realized it was working for a while.
+But I hadn't realized it was working for a while.
 I'm not sure for how long.
 So I'm not sure what I did that was necessary and what was unneccessary.

   ## Undoing Adding ESLint

-  I'm gonna try to undo everything I did when trying to add ESLint and the html plugin.
-Them do it again so I can see when it actually started linting.
+  I'm going try to undo everything I did when trying to add ESLint and the html plugin.
+Then do it again so I can see when it actually starts linting the HTML.

   ## Uninstalling ESLint
   Following this: [Uninstalling packages and dependencies](https://docs.npmjs.com/uninstalling-packages-and-dependencies).